 Here are my tips:

 1. YOU ARE A SOLUTION

-If you take the immediate premise that Casting Directors are living in a maze and all they want to do every day is find a way out as fast as they can with great solutions then it is much easier for you to realize, YOU ARE THE SOLUTION.
-When you get an audition, first and foremost, realize that you’ve already won.
-Because casting only has time to see about .001% of the actors who are possibly right for any role that comes available if you’re in a big city like New York, L.A. or London.
-So rather than being fearful like, “God I Hope I get it” from the play, Chorus Line, just do your work and be a solution!
-They’ll LOVE you for making it easier that day to get through their MAZE of casting problems.
-Start right there mentally.
+Take a moment to understand the daily grind for Casting Directors.
+At times, it’s analogous to living in a maze and all they want to do is find a way out as fast as they can — and you hold the key!
+First and foremost, when you get an audition, do realize that you’ve already won.
+And won big!!
+Why?
+Because casting only has time to see about .001% of the actors who are possibly right for any role that comes available.
+Moreover, if you’re in a competitve market like New York, Los Angeles or London, it’s a huge win whenever you get an audition.
+Make the most of it!
+Rather than being fearful, just do your work and be a solution!
+Casting will appreciate you making it easier that day to get them through their MAZE of casting problems.

 3. CASTING OFFICES ARE TYPICALLY OVERWHELMED

 Am I repeating myself?
 Yes.
 With historical context.
 Virtually every casting director would agree they live a constant state of flux.
 When I first started out, before digital technology, the typica casting director overwhelm was the TIME it took to process their work – sorting through hundreds of black and white photos, landline phones and really slow computers.
 It was physically arduous.
 Today, despite all the technology advances and the electronic casting portals, casting is now wading through thousands of thumbnail images to fill casting times.
 Frustratingly, agencies and actors and clients too often wait until the last second to communicate or confirm.
 Just carry this with you – CASTING IS ALWAYS SWAMPED!

 4. CASTING DIRECTORS HAVE INSIDE INFORMATION … sometimes!